compleatang/legal-markdown/README.md

 - [X] Optional clauses in brackets with a mixin inside.
 Turn the mixin to false and the whole clause will not be rendered.
 For a mixin that simply turns on or off, must make a function whereby the mixin is true that it is turned on.
 - [X] Handle against multiple blocks in a document as this currently will not work.
 - [X] Different input and output files.
+- [X] Function to build the YAML Front Matter
 - [ ] Implement partials.
 - [ ] Date = today function.
+- [ ] Final scan of the document to remove double spaces and space-periods (guard for nil mixins which had space in template).
 - [ ] Handle Exceptions better as it is very brittle right now.
 - [ ] Leave the YAML Front Matter
 - [ ] Definitions.
 For now these can be used as mixins but that functionality needs to improve.
 - [ ] legal2md functionality.
 At this point legal_markdown cannot take a markdown document and parse it to build a structured legal document.
 Legal_markdown only works with a renderer to *create* documents but not to *parse* legal documents to create markdown.
 - [ ] ???
 Should this switch to TOML rather than YAML frontmatter...?
+- [ ] If one subheading, turn off option.
+- [ ] Switch to a l1, l2, l3 style as will be faster to parse.

 # Contributing